talla-ui/lib-comp/docs/ref/LoadingStateView.md

 A loading state view composite combines an animation and label text, as a placeholder for content that is loading.

+The content binding is passed to a <show> (`UIShowView`) instance, so the view needs to be attached to another observed object (e.g. an activity); refer to the `UIShowView` documentation for more information.

 ## Inherited members

 - [<!--{ref:property}-->text](LoadingStateView_base_text.md) \